Variational quantum algorithm for ergotropy estimation in quantum many-body batteries: Technical details of the optimization

 \subsection{p-VQD}

 We optimize p-VQD using the BFGS optimizer for the state-vector simulations and SPSA \cite{spall1992multivariate} for the noisy simulations.
 While SPSA only performs approximate gradient descent, it also only requires two circuit evaluations per optimization step independent of the number of parameters and can thus be efficiently executed on quantum devices.
 Moreover, the stochasticity in the perturbation directions make it robust to noise.
 The fidelity in Eq.~\eqref{eq:pvqd} is evaluated via sampling and can be replaced by a local cost function to make the optimization less prone to barren plateaus \cite{barison2021efficient,Cerezo2021b}.
 As a termination condition for the BFGS optimizer we set a precision goal of $10^{-6}$ in the cost function, i.e., the infidelity in Eq.~\eqref{eq:pvqd}.
 When using SPSA we set the number of optimization steps per time step to 1000 instead.
-We run several state-vector simulations of the evolution up to a total time $t=1.4$ with different time increments $\delta t$, circuit depths, and 3 random seeds to determine the optimal hyper-parameters that minimize the infidelity with respect to the exact state computed using the QuSpin package \cite{quspin}.
+We run several state-vector simulations of the evolution up to a total time $t=1.4$ with different time increments $\delta t$, {ansatz repetitions}, and 3 random seeds to determine the optimal hyper-parameters that minimize the infidelity with respect to the exact state computed using the QuSpin package \cite{quspin}.
 In Fig.~\ref{fig:pvqd_infidelity} we plot the infidelity as a function of time for 4 different system sizes showing only the best out of each run.
 As expected, we find that the infidelity on average increases with time as errors build up in the time evolved state.
-Furthermore, the infidelity also grows with system size and as such we require larger circuit depths to faithfully represent the increasingly correlated quantum states.
-For the $N=8$ state-vector simulations of Section~\ref{res:state-vector} we use a circuit depth of 5, for the $N=2$ noisy simulations of Fig.~\ref{fig:pvqd_N2_M1} we set the depth to 1 and for the $N=4$ quantum device experiments of Fig.~\ref{fig:pvqd_runtime_N4_M2} the depth is equal to 2.
+Furthermore, the infidelity also grows with system size and as such we require {more ansatz repetitions} to faithfully represent the increasingly correlated quantum states.
+For the $N=8$ state-vector simulations of Section~\ref{res:state-vector} we use {5 repetitions of the hardware efficient gate-fabric}, for the $N=2$ noisy simulations of Fig.~\ref{fig:pvqd_N2_M1} we set the {number of repetitions} to 1 and for the $N=4$ quantum device experiments of Fig.~\ref{fig:pvqd_runtime_N4_M2} the {number of repetitions} is equal to 2.
 Note that in the latter case, we used the pre-optimized p-VQD parameters from the state-vector simulation to time-evolve the state on the noisy hardware.
 Additionally, we experimented with different numbers of time-steps and found that the optimal number of time-steps needed is 7 for $N=6$ and $N=8$ while it is 14 for $N=2$ and $N=4$.